PrabhjyotK/Cats-and-Dogs---Binary-Image-Classification/README.md

 # Cats-and-Dogs---Binary-Image-Classification

-1. Binary Image Classification:

-CNN ( Convulational Neural Network ).
-One of the most popular uses of CNN is image classification.Facebook uses CNN for automatic image tagging, Amazon for product recommendation, Google for search through user's photos

 I used Python syntax.

 I used framework Keras.
 Keras is a high level neural network API written in Python.
 But Keras does not work by itself.
 It needs a backend - Googles' Tensorflow